Facebook removes pages, accounts with Russia links

-(Reuters) - Facebook Inc (FB.O) said on Thursday it has removed a number of pages, accounts and groups that were involved in coordinated inauthentic behavior on Facebook and Instagram.
+Jan 17 (Reuters) - Facebook Inc said on Thursday it has removed a number of pages, accounts and groups that were involved in coordinated inauthentic behavior on Facebook and Instagram.

 The two operations were found to have originated in Russia, with one active in multiple countries and the other was specific to Ukraine, the social media company said in a blog post. bit.ly/2W1h9LR